 Student Research Symposium

-The Seventeenth Annual Biological Sciences Student Research Symposium will be held on Friday, May 9, 2014.
+The Eighteenth Annual Biological Sciences Student Research Symposium will be held on Friday, May 9, 2014.
 We invite both graduate and undergraduate research done independently or in conjunction with a class.

 Projects must fall into one of the following categories:

 - Direct application of the scientific method to investigate a biological question.

 - Development of a method or the collection of observations that could lead to an

 Posters will be grouped and evaluated within five divisions: